|BMBS Bachelor of Medicine, Bachelor of Surgery||BSc (Hons) Biomedical Science|

 Peninsula Medial School welcomes and encourages applications from suitably qualified international students who are either self-funded, supported by scholarships from their respective governments, or sponsored by scholarship programmes operated by the British Council and similar funding bodies.

 If you're an international applicant you need to meet the equivalent admissions criteria described for home students, including the UCAT.
 Applicants applying with overseas qualifications should contact the Admissions Team at email@example.com prior to submitting an application through UCAS.
+Please note that from 2021 entry applicants from the EU will be considered international students for fee paying purposes and may be required to obtain a visa to allow study in the UK.

-If you have an offer of a place at the Faculty of Health you will need to apply under the Tier 4 (General Student) category unless you have an alternate visa which allows study or a suitable UK or EU passport.
+If you have an offer of a place at the Faculty of Health you will need to apply under the Tier 4 (General Student) category unless you have an alternate visa which allows study or a suitable UK passport.
 Further information is available on the UK Border Agency's website.

 Selection and admissions process